-Baked Pork Chops and Onion Gravy, a delicious dinner idea that is ready in less than 30 minutes.
-Quick and easy to make, these pork chops are first seared on the stove top, and then baked for the perfect texture and taste.
+Baked Pork Chops with Onion Gravy, a delicious dinner idea that is ready in less than 30 minutes.
+Quick and easy to make, these succulent pork chops are first seared on the stove top, and then baked for the perfect texture and taste.
 Smother them in a rich and flavourful onion gravy, and you got the perfect midweek meal that goes down a treat with the whole family.

-But we can still prepare a very tasty dinner, with little effort, inexpensive ingredients, and little money too.
-These baked pork chops are so delicious, and you won’t break the bank cooking them.
+These baked pork chops are so delicious, and you won't break the bank cooking them.
 You only need basic seasoning for them, onion, flour, stock/broth and seasoning for the gravy, and mash to serve.

 No need for unnecessary exotic ingredients that will only be used a couple of times, the very simple ingredients can make the most delicious food.
 And quickly too, you will have this meal on your table in less than half an hour.
 Even fussy pots will give them a go, they are amazing!

 If you can make your own mashed potatoes, that's great, if not, use the instant mash.
 It's great when you can't be bothered cooking mash from scratch, and it's easily available pretty much anywhere.
 Shortcuts are allowed nowadays, even encouraged.

 How to make succulent pork chops in the oven with onion gravy

 You can bake the pork chops without searing them beforehand, they should still be tender and delicious.
 My Baked Honey Mustard Pork Chops weren't seared, and they were amazing.
 But, it's up to you, I like them either way.
 Searing gives that uniform brown colour after baking, so I quite like it.

 - heat up a pan and add the oil and butter

 - season the pork chops generously with salt and pepper, and add them to the pan